 This week the 2015 Masters golf tournament gets under way on the manicured greens and fairways of Augusta National.
-In addition to being the first major of the golf season, it is also one of the most coveted and traditional with its own quirks and foibles which makes it one of the highlights of the golfing year.
+In addition to being the first major of the golf season, it is also one of

 This year, 98 golfers will tee off on Thursday with dreams of becoming the 2015 Masters champion but by Sunday night, just one of those golfers will be presented with the famous Green Jacket, signifying honorary membership at Augusta National, alongside the beautiful silver trophy.